 26 December 2017

-AirAsia group CEO Tony Fernandes shares email from customer which he says justifies his efforts to make flights cheap for the average person.
+AirAsia group CEO Tony Fernandes shares email from customer which he says justifies his efforts to make flights cheap for the average person so everyone can fly.

 AirAsia Group chief executive officer Tony Fernandes shared an email he received recently saying it highlighted why the “battle must never stop” when it comes to keeping the cost of flying within reach for everyone.